AI Scribes in Your Practice: Your Responsibilities

 NOTE: This article presents preliminary guidance and is subject to change based on physician feedback and any new regulatory or legal standards in this rapidly evolving space.

-In a survey of physicians, we found over 90% of physicians see some potential for artificial intelligence to help their medical practice in some way, including 70% who see an opportunity when it comes to charting and documentation.
+In a survey of physicians, we found more than 90% of Manitoba’s physicians see some potential for artificial intelligence to help their medical practice in some way, including charting and documentation.
 It’s no surprise, then, that Doctors Manitoba has been receiving inquiries on a regular basis from physicians asking about using AI for charting and other purposes, especially considering the 10+ hours per week physicians spend on administrative tasks.
 As we work together to find ways to reduce the administrative burdens for physicians at a systemic level, we’re taking a look at some of the responsibilities that arrive with using AI.

 In our review, we found consistent guidance on using AI in physicians’ practices that centres on three key obligations.
 Using AI for charting does not change physicians’ duties to secure patient consent, preserve patient privacy, and maintain accurate records of patient interactions.